Public Buildings Service

 Southeast Sunbelt Public Buildings Service At A Glance

 The Southeast Sunbelt Region’s Public Buildings Service (PBS) is comprised of almost 760 employees across eight southeastern states.
 The region currently manages 141 federally-owned facilities and leases space in close to 1,361 commercially-owned facilities, totaling approximately 44.4 million rentable square feet (19.7 million owned and 29.7 million leased).
-Our leased rentable square feet total is second among GSA regions only to the National Capital Region and in Fiscal Year 2012, which ended September 30, 2012.
+Our leased rentable square feet total is second among GSA regions only to the National Capital Region.
 The Southeast Sunbelt supports 20 Federal Judicial Districts and four Federal Judicial Circuits, which is significantly more than any other region.

 *based on data from the end of Fiscal Year 2012